 30. Autograph Towel

 It’s not the worst game in the book, but it’s definitely not recommended.
 It turns a regular towel into a towel full of messages and names for the baby.
 This is more of a memento rather than a game, which is often not entertaining to guests, so it would be better to choose something more interactive to play that will keep your guests engaged.

 Once again, this is a game I would not ever recommend.
 The game claims that the person who brings the seventh gift that the mom-to-be opens is going to be the next one expecting.
 This isn’t a game, and it will most likely make your guests uncomfortable (especially ones that do not even plan on having children).

 The time capsule makes this list because it’s not a game and it’s complicated to set up.
 This entails people bringing items that are meaningful to the year in which the baby is born.
 You often need hindsight to derive meaning.

 33. Here Comes the Baby!

 I think that I speak for everyone when I say that this is one of the more odd games out of all of the previous ones listed.
 Here comes the baby! calls for miniature baby figurines to be frozen inside ice cubes.
 These ice cubes are then handed out to the guests to see who can melt their ice cube first and get to the baby.
 This game is messy, cold, time-consuming, and just plain strange.

-Hopefully, this guide gave you a lot of game ideas that you’d like to include in your baby shower.
 No matter what theme or atmosphere you want for your party, these games will spice up your baby shower and make the occasion memorable for everyone while you’re able to save money and stay within your budget.
 This is a very special event so we hope you enjoyed this list of baby shower games.
-Don’t forget to plan for the other components of a baby shower including decorations, party favors, gifts for the expecting mother, venue ideas and much more!
+Also don’t forget to plan for the other components of a baby shower including decorations, party favors, gifts for the expecting mother, venue ideas and much more!